ThalesGroup/dd-honeypot/docs/fakefs_json_guide.md

 Use the provided script to convert the file system structure to a format consumable by the honeypot:

+❗️**Script has to be in the current dir to run the docker commands**

 ### 🔄 Convert text → JSONL.GZ:

 ```bash